skylerknecht/messenger-client-python/README.md

 builder.py --encryption-key SuP3rs_crEtk3y
 ```

-**Default:** None

-Since the server excepts encryption the default will likely cause issues, therefore the client outputs an
+Since the server expects encryption, the default will likely cause issues; therefore, the client outputs an
 error.

 ```